gsdu8g9/HIVE/README.md

 $ chmod +x torstart.sh
 $ ./torstart.sh
 ```
-Now, leave this window open and in another one, run claudiamind with one of the printed ports.
+Now, leave this window open and in another one, run HIVE with one of the printed ports.
 (Obviously all of the ports.
 Ideally like 4 clients on the same port)

 ## Known issues
 * Some nicknames cause problems with connecting